 Learn about the different types of terminals available for accepting card payments.

 The majority of merchants will have a acquirer-owned terminal.
 Typically, the acquirer will rent out a terminal for an amount of time under a rental agreement.
 The terminal rental is usually charged on a monthly basis + VAT, and the acquirer will provide terminal support in case it malfunctions; and ensure it has the most up to date software to process transactions.

 Although acquirer-owned terminals are the most common choice, some retailers or merchants source their own terminals.
 When merchants have any problems with the terminal, they will need to ask their terminal supplier to rectify these.

 An acquirer will discuss with you which terminals have been approved to work with their particular service and what to do next.

 This is a specialised terminal or Integrated Point-of-Sale (IPOS) that is linked to other devices to provide a bespoke retail solution.
-For example, merchants may scan in their customer’s purchases using a bar code reader, these are then itemised and a total amount is sent to the terminal to process the card transactions.
+For example, merchants may scan in their customer’s purchases using a bar code reader before the purchases are itemised.
+A total amount is then sent to the terminal to process the card transactions.

-In the majority of cases, this terminal type is unlikely to have been supplied by an acquirer, but the acquirer will assist the merchant to ensure that transactions can be passed from the merchant’s IPOS to its own systems.
+In the majority of cases, this terminal type is unlikely to have been supplied by an acquirer.
+However, the acquirer will assist the merchant to ensure that transactions can be passed from the merchant’s IPOS to its own systems.